vleue/bevy_easings/bevy_ninepatch/README.md

 ## Simple usage

-After adding the `NinePatchPlugin` plugin, spawning an `Entity` with the `NinePatchComponents` component bundle will add a 9-patch UI element.
+After adding the `NinePatchPlugin` plugin, spawning an `Entity` with the `NinePatchBundle` component bundle will add a 9-patch UI element.

 A simple builder based on Godot's [NinePatchRect](https://docs.godotengine.org/en/3.2/classes/class_ninepatchrect.html) is available.